 How do we measure progress?

-Barrs Court uses an assessment system known as the Wilson Stuart P Steps to measure progress in the National Curriculum (Entitlement Curriculum).
+- Barrs Court uses an assessment system known as ‘Evidence for Learning’ to measure pupils progress

 The majority of our students will leave Barrs Court with nationally recognised accreditation.